PrateekDutta2001/Human-Resourse-Analytics-AI/README.md

 # Overview Of HR Use-Cases

 We deep dive into the use case and build code to execute the use case.
-The use cases covered here are
+The use cases covered here are: